 Tips: For more information about what to do and see in Italy’s seventh most populous city, click here to read my article about Bologna.

 Brescia is a hidden gem in the Italian province of Lombardy.
-While most tourists head over to Milan, make sure that you get off the train at Brescia to experience its unexpected beauty.
+While most tourists head over to the Lombardian capital Milan, make sure that you get off the train at Brescia to experience its unexpected beauty.
 The city’s history spans 3200 years and offers a rich tapestry of sights and museums for you to explore.
 Among these are:

 - Monumental area of the Roman Forum – which contains the best preserved Roman public buildings in Northern Italy;